-Research within the CDS
+The research within the CDS

 The research within the CDS is focused on the analysis, synthesis and control of complex dynamic systems in the fields of energy conversion, chemical production and biomedicine.
 Main objectives are: the development of new environmentally friendly chemical processes on the basis of residuals and renewable resources, the chemical conversion and storage of electrical energy from renweable resources in the frame of the energy revolution and the development of new pharmaceutically active compounds for biomedical applications.

 Mathematical models are the key to reach these goals.
 They are used for example for computer aided simulation and optimization.
 This allows to explore in silico different hypotheses and scenarios and thereby reduce the experimental effort.
 Besides physical, chemical or biological models from first principles, data driven models from machine learning and artificial intelligence are becoming more and more important.
 Furthermore, new theoretical methods for model based mathematical optimization, optimal experimental desing and control are developed within the CDS.
-These approaches are fexible and can be applied to many different questions from the different application areas.
-They comprise the theoretical backbone of the CDS and are therefore termed as key technologies.

 The field of Energy Conversion is concerned with ensuring a secure supply of electricity and heat from renewable energies.
 For this purpose, the electricity generated from renewable energies must be stored chemically, e.g. in the form of hydrogen, over a longer period of time.
 Within the CDS, the development of computer-aided system designs and the optimisation of energy storage is pursued.

 The area of Chemical Production deals with the development of new chemical processes from renewable raw materials and biogenic residues as well as for the synthesis of customised particles, which play an important role in many areas of application.
 Due to the complexity of such production systems, new methods of model-based system design, optimisation and control are required.